NannyML/nannyml/docs/guides/real_world_data_example.rst

 .. parsed-literal::

-    C:\Users\jakub\anaconda3\envs\p38nml\lib\site-packages\nannyml\chunk.py:231: UserWarning: The resulting list of chunks contains 1 underpopulated chunks.They contain too few records to be statistically relevant and might negatively influence the quality of calculations.Please consider splitting your data in a different way or continue at your own risk. warnings.warn(
+    UserWarning: The resulting list of chunks contains 1 underpopulated chunks.They contain too few records to be statistically relevant and might negatively influence the quality of calculations.Please consider splitting your data in a different way or continue at your own risk.

 Some chunks are too small, most likely the last one, let's see: